Floxarik/european-iban-generator-extension/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License – see the [LICENSE](./LICENSE) file for details.